GoogleCloudPlatform/gke-poc-toolkit/README.md

 [Deploy Secure GKE Workloads Instructions](docs/WORKLOADS.md)

-Once hardening controls have been enforced, the [Deploy Secure GKE Workloads](docs/WORKLOADS.md) step provides examples on how to secure workloads deployed to the cluster.
+The [Deploy Secure GKE Workloads](docs/WORKLOADS.md) step provides examples on how to enforce security best practices to workloads deployed to the cluster.
 This step leverages [Config Connector](https://cloud.google.com/config-connector/docs/overview) to deploy services and resources using Kubernetes tooling and APIs.
 The following security features are layed into the application deployment:

 * [Workload Identity](docs/SECURITY.md#Workload-Identity)
   * Leveraging Workload Identity, map a GCP Service Account to a Kubernetes Service Account